piclas-framework/piclas/doc/userguide/030_features_models.md

 where $R=8.314$ J mol$^{-1}$K$^{-1}$ is the gas constant, $M$ the molar mass in [g mol$^{-1}$] and $T$ is the gas temperature [K].

+To verify the resulting mass flow rate of an adaptive surface flux, the following option can be enabled

+    CalcMassflowRate = T

+This will output a species-specific mass flow rate [kg s^$-1$] for each surface flux condition in the `PartAnalyze.csv`, which gives the current mass flow for the time step.
 It should be noted that while multiple adaptive boundaries are possible, adjacent boundaries that share a mesh element should be avoided or treated carefully.

 #### Missing descriptions